Has WFH changed the way we see?

 Correlation, not causation

-Headaches and vision problems at work may not be due to excessive blue light.
+Headaches and vision problems at work may not be due to excessive screen time.
 The explanation could be excessive stress or using near vision too much, among other things.

 Fair Use Statement

-If you’re concerned about the effects of blue light after reading about our survey participants, please feel free to share this article with your colleagues so they can better protect their eye health.
+If you’re concerned about the effects of screen time after reading about our survey participants, please feel free to share this article with your colleagues.
 This article may be shared for noncommercial purposes only.
 Please be sure to link back to this page to credit our contributors.